Moritz Abraham

 Bernardo Rolland*: meaning stamping the word "Jew".

-On January 31, 1943, Moritz died at home.
+On January 31, 1943, Moritz passed away at home.

 It was said that he had been sick and bed-ridden for a while, although the nature of his ailment was never described, the only explanation being that, due to the "circumstances" - being a Jew in Paris during the German occupation - "he wasn't well and hadn't received the treatment he needed".